BreachForums: Second domain seizure

-On May 15, 2024, the FBI seized the most recent BreachForums clearnet site along with its onion site and the associated Telegram.
-The seizure followed a significant data leak involving Europol's portal.
-The forum briefly displayed an FBI seizure notice, highlighting cooperation with international partners.
-The FBI is examining the forum's backend data, which may lead to identifying members and advancing investigations.
-The forum administrator, Baphomet, was arrested according to ShinyHunters.
-The site came back online on May 29, 2024.
+On May 15, 2024, the FBI seized BreachForums' clearnet website, its .onion service and an associated Telegram channel.
+The seizure followed the publication of data obtained from Europol's portal.
+According to ShinyHunters, the forum administrator Baphomet was also arrested.
+The website returned online on May 29, 2024.

-2025 suspected MyBB 0-day infiltration
+2025 suspected MyBB zero-day infiltration

-On April 28, 2025, BreachForums administrators published a PGP-signed statement on the forum's landing page stating that they had taken the site offline earlier in the month after "trusted contacts" confirmed that law-enforcement agencies had exploited an undisclosed zero-day vulnerability in the MyBB forum software to gain covert access.
+On April 28, 2025, BreachForums administrators published a PGP-signed statement on the forum's landing page, stating that they had taken the website offline earlier that month after trusted contacts allegedly confirmed that law-enforcement agencies had exploited an undisclosed zero-day vulnerability in MyBB to gain covert access.

-The administrators said that an incident-response review found no evidence of data compromise but that the forum would remain offline while its back-end is rewritten.
-They also warned that recently launched "BreachForums" clones were "likely honeypots" and reiterated that no staff members had been arrested.
+The administrators stated that an incident-response review had found no evidence of a data compromise, but that the forum would remain offline while its back end was rewritten.
+They also warned that recently launched BreachForums clones were likely honeypots and reiterated that no staff members had been arrested.

 2025 arrests

+In February 2025, a suspected BreachForums administrator known as IntelBroker was arrested.

-In June 2025 French police announced they had arrested four administrators of BreachForums: Hollow, Noct, Depressed, and ShinyHunters.
-The previous February an administrator known as IntelBroker had been arrested.
-The four arrested in June were all in their twenties and the FBI Internet Crime Complaint Center said that ShinyHunters had run the site from June 2023 to the time it was shut down.
+In June 2025, French police announced the arrests of four other suspected BreachForums administrators: Hollow, Noct, Depressed and ShinyHunters.
+All four were reported to be in their twenties.
+The FBI's Internet Crime Complaint Center stated that ShinyHunters had operated the website from June 2023 until its shutdown.

-It is believed that the French have arrested an affiliate of ShinyHunters cybercriminal group and not the ring leader of the ShinyHunters cybercriminal group as they are still wreaking havoc in the cybersecurity world.
+At the end of July 2025, two news websites suggested that French authorities may have arrested an affiliate of ShinyHunters rather than the group's principal operator, as the ShinyHunters identity appeared to remain active.

-2025 BreachForums shuts down once again
+2025 shutdown

-On August 12, 2025, BreachForums went offline following claims from ShinyHunters that the site had been compromised and was controlled by international law enforcement agencies.
+On August 12, 2025, BreachForums went offline after ShinyHunters claimed that the website had been compromised and was controlled by international law-enforcement agencies.

-In a PGP-signed message posted on a Telegram channel, ShinyHunters alleged that both the forum’s infrastructure and its official PGP key are now in the hands of French law enforcement’s BL2C unit, operating in cooperation with the US Department of Justice (DOJ) and the FBI.
-The statement claims that administrator accounts, including those belonging to Hollow, ShinyHunters, and the “Founder” (allegedly a covert federal agent), have been seized.
+In a PGP-signed message published on Telegram, ShinyHunters alleged that the forum's infrastructure and official PGP key were in the possession of the French police's cybercrime unit, operating in cooperation with the United States Department of Justice and the FBI.
+The statement alleged that administrator accounts belonging to Hollow, ShinyHunters and the account known as "Founder" had been seized.

-According to the message, the breach has exposed all private messages, plaintext passwords, IP addresses, email addresses, and other logged metadata collected since the forum’s July 1 relaunch.
-ShinyHunters also asserted that the forum’s source code has been modified to record all user activity, effectively converting the site into a honeypot designed to identify participants.
-Any future communications signed with the site’s official PGP key, the actor warned, should be considered fraudulent.
+The message further claimed that private messages, plaintext passwords, IP addresses, email addresses and other metadata collected since the forum's July 1 relaunch had been exposed.
+ShinyHunters also alleged that the forum's source code had been modified to record user activity, effectively converting it into a honeypot intended to identify participants.